IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 # Solution

 The idea is to build a statistical model and fit it to the data.
-In Bayesian statistics, it means that there will be a fully-fledged probability distribution available in the end, which will provide an exhaustive description of the situation at hand.
+In Bayesian inference, it means that there will be a fully-fledged probability distribution available in the end, which will provide an exhaustive description of the situation at hand.
 This distribution can then be used to estimate a wide range of quantities of interest.
 In particular, one can choose an appropriate quantile on the left tail of the distribution and use it as a guardrail.
 If an upper bound is required, one can do the same with respect to the right tail.

-First, we need to acknowledge that the number of sessions $$x_j$$, which is a count, is very much different from the conversion rate $$p_j$$, which is a proportion.
-Hence, one would need to build two different models for the two metrics.
-Let us start with the number of sessions.
+Let us start with the modeling, and we will then come back to the inference.
+To begin with, we need to acknowledge the fact that the number of sessions $$x_j$$, which is a count, is very much different from the conversion rate $$p_j$$, which is a proportion.
+Hence, one would need to build two different models.

 ## Modeling: Number of sessions